Kapitan chicken is one of the unique breeds in the curry family.

 Lemongrass is relatively easier to blend compared to galangal.
 Discard the green section and use only the white section.
 Cut the white section into short pieces.
-Most of the household blender can handle lemongrass with ease.
+Most household blenders can handle lemongrass with ease.

-You can also bash the lemongrass and stew with the chicken to extract its flavor.
+You can also bash the lemongrass and stew it with the chicken to extract its flavor.
 The bashed lemongrass should be decarded before serving.
-I do this in my rendang recipe, but for now, I will include the lemongrass in the curry paste.
+I do this in my rendang recipe, but I will now include the lemongrass in the curry paste.

 Candlenuts do not give much flavor.
-The primary purpose is to thicken the gravy (works pretty similar to potatoes).
+The primary purpose is to thicken the gravy (it works pretty similar to potatoes).
 You may use cashew nuts as a substitute if candlenuts are not available.

 Candlenuts are not that hard.
-You can add the candlenuts into the food processor along with other ingredients.
-You can also crush them and add to the stew directly.
+You can add the candlenuts to the food processor along with other ingredients.
+You can also crush them and add them to the stew directly.

 Turmeric is also called ‘yellow ginger’ in Chinese.

-It has the intense yellow color that can stain your hand.
-Use a pair of the disposable glove when you cut the turmeric.
+It has an intense yellow color that can stain your hand.
+Use a pair of disposable gloves when you cut the turmeric.
 It can stain your fingers as well as any plasticware.
-Use a ceramic or glassware whenever you want to marinate the chicken with turmeric.
+Use ceramic or glassware whenever you want to marinate the chicken with turmeric.

 Fresh turmeric is always the better choice.
-However, since you need to use ground turmeric to marinate the chicken, you may want to use itt for the whole recipe.
-Use only half of the amount if you decide to use the ground turmeric.
+However, since you need to use ground turmeric to marinate the chicken, you may want to use it for the whole recipe.
+Use only half of the amount if you decide to use turmeric powder.

-Most Nyonya food (a hybrid of Malay and Chinese cuisine) include turmeric into it, and this Nyonya curry is of no exception.
+Most Nyonya food (a hybrid of Malay and Chinese cuisine) includes turmeric, and this Nyonya curry is no exception.

 Belacan is a shrimp paste commonly used in Malay cuisine.

 Belacan is salty with an intense umami flavor.
-A small amount is sufficient so that not to overpower the flavor of other spices.
+A small amount is sufficient not to overpower other spices’ flavors.

 Some tips when you make the curry paste

-Who doesn’t know how to blend the spices?
-However, there are a few points to take note as we are working on a few ingredients with different degree of hardness and shape.
+Who doesn’t know how to blend spices?
+However, there are a few points to note as we are working on a few ingredients with different degrees of hardness and shape.

 Here are the key points: